Our mission is:

 - When someone asks a question or makes a request, respond quickly—even if it is just to acknowledge that you are “looking into it.”
 Often the other person will be waiting for a response and if you look into the issue before responding, the other person will waste time.

 - @mention people when you need their feedback.

-- If your presence or absence may affect other team mates, it is nice to mention when you start working, go to lunch, or stop working in #general.
-This notifies people that they need to ask you any last minute, potentially blocking questions before you leave.
+- If your presence or absence may affect other team mates, it is nice to keep your Slack status up-to-date so that others know when you start working or go to lunch.
+You may also want to check to see if others have any last minute questions before you leave for the day.

 - Only use direct messages when you have private stuff to say that would be of no interest to anyone else.
-It is typically better to stay within the project’s Slack channel so that other people on the project can see what is going on (even “future” people that may join the project at a later time).
+It is typically better to keep most conversations in public channels so that other people on the project can see what is going on (even “future” people that may join the project at a later time).

 The person who initially mentions starting a call in Slack should initiate the call; this convention avoids delays that can occur when both members are waiting for the other person to call.

 When on a client call, follow some video call etiquette:

 - Wear a collared shirt (e.g. a polo or button down); if you a last minute meeting is scheduled and you are wearing something less formal, either turn off the camera or orient it so that only your face is visible.

 - Mute yourself when you aren’t speaking if there is background noise or if many people are on the call.